-Parent/teacher conferences are scheduled at the end of the year (May) to discuss the child's progress and Kindergarten readiness.
+Parent/teacher conferences are scheduled at the beginning (Oct.) and end of the year (May) to discuss the child's progress and Kindergarten readiness.
 Parents have the opportunity to ask any questions they may have about their child's progress and/or transition to Kindergarten.